unjs/ofetch/README.md

 ## ✔️ Works with Node.js

 We use [conditional exports](https://nodejs.org/api/packages.html#packages_conditional_exports) to detect Node.js and automatically use [node-fetch](https://github.com/node-fetch/node-fetch).
 If `globalThis.fetch` is available, will be used instead.
+To leverage Node.js 17.5.0 experimental native fetch API use [`--experimental-fetch` flag](https://nodejs.org/dist/latest-v17.x/docs/api/cli.html#--experimental-fetch).

 ### `undici` support